 In short - being an officially accredited state University plus the Lisbon Convention ensures that qualification obtained in RSU is recognised in all EU and EEA member states.

 Degrees acquired at RSU are accredited in a number of non-EU/EEA countries.
-You should contact directly the Medical Council of the country you are interested practicing in.
+Recognition of education obtained abroad is done by ENIC/NARIC in each specific country.
+Please see here for the relevant institutions and/or contact the Medical Council of the country you are interested practicing in.

 The degree acquired at RSU (MD) is equivalent to MBBS and one year of internship in the UK.